 Use rules/lines to group related blocks of information.
 This will also make dissimilar objects appear more orderly.

 Don’t place elements along the edge or corners of a page/slide unless to deliberately cut elements off.
 Negative space is a good thing, so let your design breathe.
 You can also express the meaning of a word or an idea through the spacing, sizing, and placement of letters on slide.

-Are you looking for more professionally designed fonts to use in your sales presentations?
-Have a look to Google Fonts for more than 800 font families open-source and 100% free for commercial use.
+If you want to bring a more individual personality to your presentation, there are many professionally designed fonts available from online resources.
+Sites like OpenFoundry have a range of free downloadable fonts for professional use.
+Or, have a look to Google Fonts for more than 800 font families open-source and 100% free for commercial use.